Directory of U.S. Military Rockets and Missiles

 Initial plans called for a CAV flight demonstration in 2003, and therefore it appears that the whole program proceeded a bit slower than originally anticipated (most likely because of insufficient funding).
 In December 2002, the Pentagon eventually directed the U.S. Air Force and the Defense Advanced Research Projects Agency (DARPA) to create a joint program which would merge the USAF's CAV and DARPA's Hypersoar projects.
 The latter's goal was to develop technologies for an HCV (Hypersonic Cruise Vehicle), a hypersonic long-range cruise missile.
 The new joint program was labeled FALCON (Force Application and Launch from Continental US), and consisted of two development tasks:

 As the FALCON acronym suggested, one of the program's overall goals was the development of a quick-response global strike capability to any point on earth from within the United States.
 However, in 2004 the offensive strike part of FALCON was effectively cancelled, and the program name subtly changed to Falcon - no longer an acronym.
-The CAV has been renamed HTV (Hypersonic Technology Vehicle), and research on the weaponization of CAV/HTV is no longer a part of Falcon.
+The CAV had been renamed HTV (Hypersonic Technology Vehicle), and research on the weaponization of CAV/HTV was no longer a part of Falcon.

 Falcon SLV

-Note: The Small Launch Vehicle task of Falcon is of course not part of the X-41/CAV line of development.
+Note: The Small Launch Vehicle task of Falcon was of course not part of the X-41/CAV line of development.
 It is discussed on this page only to present the whole Falcon story in one article.

 SpaceX Falcon 1

-SpaceX's entry in the SLV competition is the Falcon 1, the smallest member of their projected Falcon family of launch vehicles.
+SpaceX's entry in the SLV competition was the Falcon 1, the smallest member of their projected Falcon family of launch vehicles.
 The name of the rocket family is somewhat confusing, because the larger members are in no way related to the USAF/DARPA Falcon program.
 The Falcon 1 is a two-stage liquid-fueled rocket using a SpaceX Merlin (1st stage) and a SpaceX Kestrel (2nd stage) engine.
 It is about 21.3 m (70 ft) long, has a diameter of 1.7 m (5.5 ft), a lift-off mass of 27200 kg (60000 lb) and a first-stage thrust of 342 kN (77000 lb).
 It is designed to lift up to 570 kg (1260 lb) into low earth orbit.
 The first flight was first attempted on 27 November 2005, but this launch attempt, as well as the next two on 19 December and 9 February, were aborted because of technical problems.
 Finally, the first launch occurred on 24 March, but the vehicle was lost due to a first-stage malfunction less than a minute after lift-off.
 The second flight on 20 March 2007 proceded well into the second-stage burn, but excessive roll then led to engine shutdown, and the rocket failed to achieve orbital velocity.
 The third test flight on 28 September 2008 finally succeeded in reaching orbit.

 Photo: SpaceX